Tithing is a topic that many Christians often wonder about. Does the New Testament say we should tithe?

 And 2 Corinthians 9:8 declares that God will bless us so we can generously support ministry work.

 The Bible says that if we sow generously, we will reap generously.
 This encourages us to give freely from the heart.
+It stresses the joy of giving, based on God’s blessings to each.

 4. No New Testament Command to Tithe